 Here, cocktails are not just drinks; they’re masterpieces served in unique and elegant ways.
 Take, for instance, the “Legend of Kremlin” – a concoction that blends Absolute Pear Vodka with Legend of Kremlin Vodka, pineapple, calamansi, and zesty lemon juice.
 It’s the perfect kick-off to a night of revelry.

 As you savor your exquisitely crafted libations, don’t forget to soak in the breathtaking skyline, especially during the magical sunset hour.
 From your vantage point, you can enjoy captivating views overlooking the serene Nam Van Lake and the iconic Macau Tower, adding an extra touch of enchantment to your evening.
 Cheers to a night to remember!

 *Click here for the best deals and book your hotel in Macau.

-14. Watch the Glittering Lights of Parisian from Macao Eiffel Tower
+14. Enjoy the glittering lights of the Parisian from the Macao Eiffel Tower.

 *Price: MOP 20 per person (30 minutes)

 16. Sharpen your creativity at One Creative Arts Department